mnelson4/printmyblog/readme.txt

 Glad you asked:

-* backup your memories in a format that will still be readable in 100 years: paper!
+* backup your memories in a format that has no technological dependencies: paper!
-* share it offline
+* easily share an entire blog offline
 * create a book from your blog (although [Anthologize](https://wordpress.org/plugins/anthologize/) might be a better option for that)
+* when shutting down a blog, convert its content to an easy-to-read format

 = How does it work? =
 Watch this 45 second video!